Father, son take to the skies during Air Defender 23

 |0

-This work, Father, son take to the skies during Air Defender 23 [Image 3 of 3], by TSgt Anthony Plyler, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Father, son take to the skies during Air Defender 23, by SrA Jessica Sanchez-Chen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT